mor-1/evaluation-guide/content/evaluation-guide/app-dev-process.md

 In Traditional App Development feedback could only be given on full working applications, instead of iterative approach in the Agile methodology.
 Compared to DevOps the teams, Traditional app development projects, development teams, operation teams, and business management teams all operated in silos instead of unifying software development (Dev) and software operation (Ops).

 The development team worked on the app (or better said, worked on the code before the introduction of low-code platforms), the operations team maintained the app after it was released, and the business management team reviewed the app, gave feedback, and set the requirements for new app development projects.
-In BizDevOps the business management team is so tight integrated in the process that they can be seen as partners of the development team.
+In BizDevOps, the business management team is so tightly integrated in the process that they can be seen as partners of the development team.